PlantWhenNow

 Excellent Container Performers

-• Leafy Greens: Lettuce, kale, spinach thrive in shallow containers
+• Leafy greens: Lettuce, kale, and spinach thrive in shallow containers

-• Herbs: Basil, parsley, thyme perfect for windowsills
+• Herbs: Basil, parsley, and thyme are perfect for windowsills

-• Root Vegetables: Carrots, radishes in deep containers
+• Root vegetables: Carrots and radishes in deep containers

 Spring Setup (March-May)